sbiquard/midapack/INSTALL.md

 ### Python

 The mappraiser library comes with a Python wrapper and an interface to the TOAST library (<https://github.com/hpc4cmb/toast>).
+Python 3.10 is required.
-These files are installed in `<prefix>/lib/python3.xx/site-packages/pymappraiser` (adapt with the version of Python you are using).
+These files are installed in `<prefix>/lib/python3.xx/site-packages/mappraiser` (adapt with the version of Python you are using).

 It may be useful to prepend this path to your `PYTHONPATH` by adding the following line in your `.bashrc` (or equivalent):